Structure of Dusky Crag Martin

 The calls of Dusky Crag Martin are similar to those of the Eurasian Crag Martin and include a soft chi, chi contact call and a twittering song.

 Breeding Habitat of Dusky Crag Martin

 The natural breeding habitat of Dusky Crag Martin occurs in hilly or mountainous country with cliffs, gorges and caves, with nesting typically up to an altitude of about 1,800 m (5900 ft), although up to 2,000 m (6,600 ft) in Thailand.
 Dusky Crag Martin also breeds in lowland areas utilising man-made structures as a substitute for natural precipices.
-Stone buildings such as old forts are particularly favoured, and the dusky crag martin can be found in urban areas including Mumbai
+Stone buildings such as old forts are particularly favoured, and the dusky crag martin can be found in urban areas including Mumbai, Maharashtra.

 Pairing of Dusky Crag Martin